nemac/drupal-module-global-climate-dashboard/newmugl/README.md

 This directory contains scratch code that I am using to create a drupal-based mugl service part of this module.

-The idea is to create 2 custom content type:
+The idea is to create 2 custom content types:

 dashboard_data:
     Stores CSV files or data (not sure if it should store the file as an uploaded file,